Frequently Asked Questions (FAQ)

 What does the Council do?

-We conduct two forums per year, run subject-specific task forces, and have a growing research agenda.
+We conduct two forums per year, and have a growing research agenda.

 Who are members of the Asia Business Council?